ciDSproj/dashboard_ecommSales/README.md

-# Power BI E-commerce Sales Transactions
+# Power BI E-commerce Sales

 The project covers creating Power BI Dashboard and Reports for analyzing sales performance and distribution across products and regions for an e-commerce dataset.